 The main thing you’ll want to understand is that, although Joomla and Drupal share a lot of the same functionality, they’re not targeted towards the same audience.
 That will become evident throughout the next few sections, as we compare Drupal vs Joomla in more detail.

-When you’re working on a website, you want to use a CMS that provides you with a lot of flexibility without being too difficult to pick up.
+When you’re making a website, you want to use a CMS that provides you with a lot of flexibility without being too difficult to pick up.
 In other words, if you need to sit through weeks of tutorials to learn how to use a CMS, then it’s probably not as user-friendly as it could be.

 Right away, we can tell you that Joomla strikes an excellent balance between offering a wealth of features and making those features easy to use.
 This becomes apparent as soon as you log in to your Joomla dashboard: